chris-inalsingh/Covid19_ML/README.md

 * gastrointestinal symptoms (abdominal pain, diarrhea, vomiting)
 * feeling very unwell

+With the rollout of COVID-19 vaccine, we expect a decline in the future infections.
+But to what extent and when do we expect to see these changes?
+In this project, we will predict the diagnosis of COVID-19, and also predict the efficacy of the COVID-19 vaccine.

+### Goals
+a.
 Using a data compilation of the symptoms recorded on testing, this analysis will use machine learning to:

 1. Predict COVID-19 diagnosis given a panel of symptoms
-2. Efficacy of vaccination based on vaccine rollout across Canada
+2. Predict efficacy of vaccination based on vaccine rollout in some countries of the world.
+3. Predict efficacy of vaccinnation based on vaccine rollout across Canada.

+b.
+Visualizing the historical data and predictions in (a).

+#### Data Sources

+#### DataBase Services
+MongoDB

+#### Programming Languages
+1. Python
+2. JavaScript
+3. HMTL
+4. CSS
+5.

+#### Cloud Service
+Heroku

+#### Deployment
+A flask app will be created and hosted on Heroku.